The Bernhardt Lab at Duke University

-Academia is an often strange and frequently wonderful place to work, but it has its issues.
+Academia can be a wonderful place to work, but it has its issues.
 On this page we've compiled random bits of helpful advice, perspectives and humor on issues faced by some or all members of the lab.
 Of course, just about anything you might want advice about you can find by searching the Chronicle of Higher Education online, but here are a few gems...

 Why is Graduate School so Hard???